hichiaty/ShAfT/README.md

 api_keys['access_token_secret'] = 'YOUR_ACCESS_TOKEN_SECRET'
 api_keys['my_user_id'] = 'YOUR TWITTER USER ID'
 ```
-Tahen you should be good to go assuming you have all the requrements installed!
+Then you should be good to go assuming you have all the requrements installed!

 ## Server